Aioxas/symantec-vip-otp-generator/README.md

 Symantec VeriSign Identity Protection (VIP) TOTP Generator
 ================

-This repository a Docker wrapper around [@cyrozap](https://github.com/cyrozap)'s [python-vipaccess](https://github.com/cyrozap/python-vipaccess), which is a free and open source software (FOSS) implementation of Symantec's VIP Access client.
+This repository is a Docker wrapper around [@cyrozap](https://github.com/cyrozap)'s [python-vipaccess](https://github.com/cyrozap/python-vipaccess), which is a free and open source software (FOSS) implementation of Symantec's VIP Access client.
 In combination with this repository, it generates OTPAUTH URIs by running a Docker container so that any TOTP-generating application can be used as a Symantec VIP OTP token.

 You can see [@cyrozap](https://github.com/cyrozap)'s blog post [here](https://www.cyrozap.com/2014/09/29/reversing-the-symantec-vip-access-provisioning-protocol/), which describes how he reverse-engineered the VIP Access application.